What to consider when planning a career break and the types of career breaks available.

 The term sabbatical originally refers to taking a year out every seven years, but can be tailored to meet your needs.
 Some companies may offer this in their benefits package.
 As engineering can be a stressful career choice, these companies realise that offering some form of paid time out is a good way to give their employees a break.
 However, you may choose to take a sabbatical that is unpaid if this is not offered by your company.

 Some people use a career break as an opportunity to do volunteer work.
-CSV offer voluntary placements that could are very rewarding, but could also help with employment opportunities later on.
-Their website shows one example of how a year out with them meant that someone who did not do very well with her A-level results was actually able to go to university as a result of the experience she gained on her year out.
+CSV [new window] offer voluntary placements that could are very rewarding, but could also help with employment opportunities later on.

 Volunteering abroad can be very rewarding, allowing you to put your engineering skills into practice in a new environment to benefit the people that live there.
-EngineerAid allows engineers to volunteer their time and skills to assist with in developing countries.
+EngineerAid [new window] allows engineers to volunteer their time and skills to assist in developing countries.

-Finances can be the biggest hurdle in a career break, so this needs to be planned well ahead of your actual break.
-If you are taking the time off to do a course, you may well be entitled to a student grant or career development loan.
-You will need to plan ahead for any payments you will need to make while you are away, such as mortgage payments and any direct debits.
+Finances can be the biggest hurdle in a career break, so be sure to plan well ahead for any payments you will need to make while you are away, such as mortgages, standing ordered and direct debits.

 Cancel anything that you do not need while you are away, such as newspaper delivery.
 It is also worthwhile trying to pay off your credit card before you depart as this will leave your maximum limit available for any emergencies that may arise while you are away.